rameshb/mac_setup/README.md

 # Mac Setup
-Setup for new macs in case of an EMP attack.
+Setup for new Macs or Linux machines in case of an EMP attack.
 Installs: systems, installations, dotfiles, Sublime Text 3.
 Run shell via a click.

 ## Instructions